 UC Botanical Garden - Berkeley

 The 34-acre UC Botanical Garden is one of the most diverse landscapes in the world, with over 10,000 types of plants including many rare and endangered species.
 The Garden includes a major collection of California native plants as well as plants from around the world.
 In the summer, kids ages 5-10 come for Green Stuff, a hands-on science camp where they learn about habitats, animals and how to be good environmental stewards.
-The Garden offers monthly family programs led by education staff in a range of topics from carnivorous plants to cooking.
+The Garden offers monthly family programs led by education staff in a range of topics from carnivorous plants to cooking (this program is currently on hold).

 UC Botanical Garden at Berkeley